51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 | 17    | Carrier #2 Recovery AAR       | | 17    | Carrier #2 Recovery AAR
 | 18-20 | Unassigned                    | | 18-30 | Unassigned

+For missions that do not include carriers, Carrier #1 and Carrier #2 frequencies are treated as unassgiend.

 Missions are encouraged to leave preset 1 as Tactical Common or Intraflight frequencies.
 Beyond that suggestion, missions are free to re-purpose the remaining presets based on the needs of the mission.
 Unassigned or repurposed presets may be assigned to ATC at the departure, arrival,